 Anne Axford who lives at Dowlands Barn would like to contact people who enjoy playing bridge.
 If you are interested, please contact her on 01297 23127 or by email at firstname.lastname@example.org

 If you are interested in participating, helping or otherwise encouraging this great enterprise please contact the Group by email at email@example.com.
-Current members of the Group are: John Rose, Christine Barradell, Anne Fleming, Sidney Gibson and Roy Jones.
+Current members of the Group are: John Rose (Chair), Christine Barradell (Secretary), Anne Fleming, Sidney Gibson, David Tollafield and Roy Jones.

 How about getting together for lunch every month?